Indian cinemas reboot after months of blackout from virus

 The reopening of movie theaters comes at a time when India’s confirmed coronavirus tally surpassed 7.3 million.
 The country is registering the highest number of daily cases globally, and is expected to become the pandemic’s worst-hit country in the coming weeks, surpassing the U.S.

 Nearly 10,000 theaters closed in mid-March following coronavirus restrictions.
-Now, they will become one of the last few public places to reopen outside high-risk areas.
+Now, they will become one of the last few public places to reopen outside high-risk areas as India further opens its economy.
 But they still pose some of the biggest infection risks: the virus can spread easily in closed spaces.

 To minimize the danger, seats are separated.
 Show timings will be staggered and digital payment encouraged.
 Masks and temperature checks are mandatory.